Sonomia terrane

-The Sonomia Terrane is a geologic crustal block known as a "terrane" whose remnants today lie in northwest Nevada.
+The Sonomia terrane is a geologic crustal block known as a "terrane" whose remnants are today centered in northwest Nevada, and extends into western California, southeastern Oregon, and a small sliver of Idaho.
 The terrane acquired its name from the Sonoma Range in that region.
-The Sonomia Terrane is associated with the Golconda Thrust, a structure named for its proximity to the town of Golconda, Nevada.
+The Sonomia terrane is associated with the Golconda Thrust, a structure named for its proximity to the town of Golconda, Nevada.
 The Sonoma orogeny was caused by the accretion of the Sonomia microcontinent onto western North America during the mid-Triassic.